 Ever since living in Korea, I’ve been a fan of The Faceshop skincare products when I travel (I always pack a sample size bottle with me!).
 The Faceshop FaceIt Waterproof BB cream is my newest love.
 It feels like water coming out of the bottle but goes onto your skin smooth, giving you a light layer of SPF 50 and foundation, which will stay on during the sweatiest of beach days or longest of travel days.
 It makes your face look luminous, moisturized and healthy.
-Con: Only comes in two colors- Light beige 201 (this is the one I use; it’s a little light for me but I don’t care) and Natural beige 203 .
+Con: Only comes in two colors- Natural beige 203 and Light beige 201 (I’m probably a natural beige but I use the light beige; it’s a little light for me but i have sunspots and I feel like it helps) .
 Read a review of how it performs after diving!

 Best Eco-friendly Sunscreen

 I started using the Bare Republic Mineral lineup over a year ago in an effort to be more environmentally and socially responsible.
 I like compact and lightweight sport sticks I can stick in my purse or bag, so I love Bare Republic Mineral Sport Stick.
 The zinc oxide goes on a bit thick, so you have to rub it in, but I like this, as it means to me it’s protection is thick.
 The fragrance is lovely, but can be a little strong, so leave off the perfume.

 Travel Survival Essentials